slim-bean/loki-shell/article/article.md

 ~/.fzf/install
 ```

+_Say yes to all the prompted questions._

-the git install method always gets you the most recent version and also makes updates as simple as
+The git install method always gets you the most recent version and also makes updates as simple as

 ```bash
 cd ~/.fzf